Gaston County, North Carolina: Natural heritage

 Gaston County's most significant natural heritage sites are distributed across the county.
 They range from Crowders Mountain in the southwest corner to sites east of Stanley and at the mouth of the South Fork Catawba River.

 Gaston County has twelve natural heritage sites listed as being of state or regional significance.
 Six of these are listed because of the presence of the bigleaf magnolia (Magnolia macrophylla).
 This magnificent plant has the largest simple leaf of any species in the temperate world, and one of the largest flowers.
 Of the 34 known sites containing bigleaf magnolias in North Carolina, 29 are in Gaston County.

 Two sites are important because they provide habitat for the bog turtle (Glyptemys muhlenbergii).
 The bog turtle is the single most significant rare animal species surviving in Gaston County.

 Crowders Mountain State Park is the largest natural heritage site in the county.
 It covers over 3000 acre of topographically, botanically, and zoologically diverse land.
 Six natural plant communities are found in the park, and the area supports a diversity of wildlife species.
 Some animals documented in the park have not been documented elsewhere in the county.
 A second natural heritage site, Pinnacle Road, has recently been incorporated into the park.
 This site is most significant for the occurrence of dwarf juniper (Juniperus communis) along its ridgeline.

 The Stagecoach Road site is the largest and best preserved granitic outcrop in the county.
-Its thin soils are dominated by hickory species and it is also home to several smaller species such as Talinum teretifolium (fame flower), Diamorpha smallii (Small's sedum), and Hypericum gentianoides (pineweed) that are found only in this type of habitat.
+Its thin soils are dominated by hickory species and it is also home to several smaller species such as Talinum teretifolium (fame flower), Sedum smallii (syn.
+Diamorpha smallii, Small's sedum), and Hypericum gentianoides (pineweed) that are found only in this type of habitat.
 A farm site contains an old growth forest dominated by beech, yellow poplar, oaks, and maples - some trees with diameters of nearly 3 ft.

 Another 25 sites are listed as being of local significance.
 Two of these are home to extremely rare plants.
-Catawba Cove, near the Daniel Stowe Botanical Garden, supports a stand of Schweinitz's sunflower (Helianthus schweinizii), a federally endangered species.
+Catawba Cove, near the Daniel Stowe Botanical Garden, supports a stand of Schweinitz's sunflower (Helianthus schweinitzii), a federally endangered species.
 The Armstrong Ford site near Belmont is the only place in western North Carolina (and one of only two sites in the state) where magnolia vine (Schisandra glabra) has been found.